The core curriculum that must be satisfied by all graduate MS students consists of the following:

 - Three BME courses from the approved course list

-Please visit the Policies and Regulations Guide located on the Biomedical Engineering (BME) website for a comprehensive list of the approved and core courses.
+Please visit the Policies and Regulations Guide located on the Biomedical Engineering (BME) website for a comprehensive list of the core and approved courses.

 Candidates for the MS must accumulate a total of 30 graduate course credits beyond the bachelor's degree.
-Only 6 of the 30 graduate course credits may be transferred from another university.
+Only 6 of these 30 credits may be transferred from another university.
 There are two options: thesis and non-thesis.

 For this option, a minimum of 24 graduate course credits is required, with the balance being thesis research.
-The courses must fulfill the core curriculum requirement (courses found in the Policies and Regulations Guide on the BME website).
+The courses must fulfill the core curriculum requirements; courses can be found in the Policies and Regulations Guide on the BME website.

-Candidates must accumulate a total of 30 graduate credits, have a cumulative grade point average of 2.7 or better, and satisfy the core curriculum requirement (courses found in the Policies and Regulations Guide on the BME website).
+Candidates must accumulate a total of 30 graduate credits, have a cumulative GPA of 2.7 or better, and satisfy the core curriculum requirement (courses can be found in the Policies and Regulations Guide on the BME website).
 The balance of the course credits should be selected with a view toward coherence reflecting a specialization in a research area.